 As I've grown, I've grown tired of those who offend or force themselves onto other people or into their lives.
 Sometimes I experience this because of the way I look, my relationships with other people, or because someone assumes I will give them money.
 I'm certain that everyone already has or will encounter people that attempt to stick to them like glue until they get whatever it is they want.
 Often you can avoid people that throw themselves at you by paying attention to your B.S. radar.

 There is already much stress in life and it's best to make as much good stress from as many positive things as you possibly can.
-Anticipation of getting your Bachelor's, Master's, or PhD.
-Excitement from a new business venture, a new job, wedding date, a vacation, a new baby, celebrating a birthday, etc. No one needs negative inconveniences or stressful interactions at the hands of someone else's selfish and disrespectful behavior.
+Anticipation of getting your Bachelor's, Master's, or Ph.D.
+Excitement from a new business venture, job, baby, wedding date, vacation, birthday, etc. No one needs negative inconveniences or stressful interactions at the hands of someone else's selfish and disrespectful behavior.
 It is more than unpleasant to be around people that choose to ask probing questions, make incorrect assumptions, attempt to ride your coat tails, or steal your work/ideas to pass them off as their own.
 Do not waste your time around these types because they are leeches and you should never be their host.